-There were a number of significant developments in the commercial activities surrounding the movement of grain in the first quarter of the 2012-13 crop year.
-Moreover, these will have a bearing on the workings of the GHTS in the years ahead.
+There were a number of significant developments in the commercial activities surrounding the movement of grain in the first six months of the 2012-13 crop year.
+Moreover, a number of these would have a significant bearing on the workings of the GHTS in the years ahead.

-➤ Following passage of The Marketing Freedom for Grain Farmers Act in December 2011, the Canadian Wheat Board (CWB) lost its long-held monopoly over the sale of western Canadian wheat and barley with the commencement of the 2012-13 crop year.
-This meant that producers were no longer obligated to sell wheat and barley intended for domestic consumption and export solely to the CWB.
+Following passage of the Marketing Freedom for Grain Farmers Act in December 2011, the Canadian Wheat Board (CWB) lost its long-held monopoly over the sale of western Canadian wheat and barley with the commencement of the 2012-13 crop year.
+This meant that producers were no longer obligated to sell wheat and barley intended for domestic human consumption or export solely to the CWB.
 Many in the grain industry had long argued for this change and had been preparing for open-market operations since the federal government announced its plans to introduce the enabling legislation.
-All available indications suggest that the GHTS performed well in the first three months of the 2012-13 crop year.
+Most indicators suggest that the GHTS performed reasonably well in the first half of the 2012-13 crop year.
 The new marketing environment brought increased competition between grain companies, with price often being the key consideration in the producers' delivery choice.
 The new environment also appeared to have given farmers better flexibility in terms of grades, delivery options and predictable cash flow.
 In comparison, the revamped CWB appeared to face a number of transitional challenges.
 Since it possessed no grainhandling assets of its own, the CWB signed a variety of agreements with individual grain companies that would see these firms handling grain on its behalf.
 Even so, there were reported instances where elevator managers were reluctant to accept farmer deliveries on behalf of the CWB without a clear plan for outward shipping.
 Concerns that Canada's grain pipeline would initially struggle in the wake of the ending of the CWB's monopoly subsided as record or near-record volumes were moved by the system.